raspberrypilearning/focus-on-the-prize/en/step_7.md

 ## Add a distraction

-To finish off the game you can add a distraction, to try and stop the player keeping their eyes' on the gift box.
+To finish off the game you can add a distraction, to try and stop the player keeping their eyes on the gift box.

 --- task ---

 Add a new sprite to your game.
-You can choose any sprite you like, but in this example the *Duck* sprite will be used.
+You can choose any sprite you like, but in this example the Duck sprite will be used.

 ![image of duck sprite](images/duck-sprite.png)

 --- /task ---

-When the game begins the duck should be hidden, and only start moving after the boxes start moving.
+When the game begins the duck should be hidden and only start to move after the boxes start moving.
 It's also useful to bring the duck to the front layer, so it moves over the top of the boxes.

 --- task ---

-Add the following blocks to your sprite.
+Add the following blocks to the Duck sprite.

 ![image of duck sprite](images/duck-sprite.png)